synthetos/tg_pytest/README.md

 ### How It works
  - The tester opens the test-master.cfg file and runs each uncommented JSON file in sequence.
  - Each JSON file contains one or more tests structured as standalone JSON objects.
  - Each test is run by sending all the strings in the `send` array, then waiting for all the JSON responses to be returned from the board.
 Responses may consist of `r`, `sr` and `er` JSON objects.
 Responses are decoded and put in a list of decoded JSON objects.
+Sent strings are displayed as `--->`, responses as `<---`
  - After a 1 second timeout (settable in tg_utils.py) the tester stops listening and analyzes the response list.
 A separate analyzer is called for `r`, `sr` and `er` responses.
 Results are sent to the screen (and in the future to an optional file).
  - Note: `sr` responses are rolled up into a "synthetic" status report, which is the union of all elements received by all status reports.
-The last instance of an element is what sticks (although it's still useful set status reports to verbose).
+The last instance of an element is what sticks (although it still can be useful set status reports to verbose).

- - See `/data/000-setup/example-001.json` for examples of items in this readme.
+ - See `/data/000-init/example-init.json` for examples of items in this readme.

 ### Usage

   - Make sure you have a TinyG v8 or g2core powered and plugged in and it's not already connected to some other USB host (like Coolterm or g2core-api)
-  - Edit the /data/test-master.cfg file for the tests you want to run
+  - Edit the `/data/.../test-master.cfg` file for the tests you want to run
   - Make sure each JSON test file is correct (see below)
   - Run tg_pytest from your Python environment
   - _Note: For v8, the board must be in strict JSON mode or the Python JSON parser will fail_